innolitics/10x-localization/article.md

 - Potential customers at a startup
 - Google (want to have keywords that are related to medical imaging)

+Will not assume that the audience has much background with image registrations, simply because this would restrict our relevant audience to too small a size.
+THus, the first few sections will be boring for people with knoweldge of image registration.

 ## Image Registration

 Image registration is the process of transforming two or more images into the same coordinate system.